Hybrid NUflex is a model designed to deal with density restrictions and to provide flexibility to faculty and students.

 Students will participate in the course through a videoconferencing platform, such as Zoom or Microsoft Teams.
 They can see and hear the professor and their classmates and will be able to interact by chat or by video.

 Is there a cost difference for Hybrid NUflex courses?

 No. Hybrid NUflex courses are regular Northeastern courses that students will experience in-person or remotely in real-time using technology.

-What kind of classroom technology will be used for Hybrid NUflex?
+What kind of classroom technology is used for Hybrid NUflex?

-Hybrid NUflex will be enabled by classroom technology that includes cameras, microphones, computers and a projection system.
+Hybrid NUflex is enabled by classroom technology that includes cameras, microphones, computers and a projection system.
 It is essentially a web-conferencing system that in most cases allows remote students to see both the instructor as well as students who are speaking.
-Instructors will have microphones so they can be heard while wearing a mask and will receive training on how to use the technology.
-The classroom will have microphones that will hang from the ceiling, so students at a distance can hear class discussions.
+Instructors have microphones so they can be heard while wearing a mask and receive training on how to use the technology.
+The classroom has microphones that will hang from the ceiling, so students at a distance can hear class discussions.

 What are the requirements for classroom recording?